daormar/debasher/doc/design_doc_resident.md

 a "just end it" backstop, expected to only ever fire in the pathological case of a graph broken by a permanent node failure, and is allowed to lose in-flight state for whatever it kills.

+**Phase 1 no longer resolves anything by itself, since 2026-09-22 (see "Conformance status"'s G2 entry): plain `shutdown` stops nothing now, a node only stops on a stop signal (see section 2's "Ordered shutdown"), which nothing here sends.** Every escalation today waits out the full `FORCE_STOP_TIMEOUT_SECS` and falls through to phase 2 regardless, not just in the pathological case.
+Not fixed: the planned repair is `on_node_permanently_failed` calling `debasher_stop_resident` (this section, below) in place of phase 1's `shutdown`, so the reachable part of the graph is actually, gracefully stopped again, but that is not built yet.

+### `debasher_stop_resident`: the graceful stop tool: DONE, implemented and tested (`engine/debasher_stop_resident.sh`, `bin/debasher_stop_resident` once built)

+The external tool the third G2 candidate needed (see "Conformance status" and section 2's "Ordered shutdown"): the graceful counterpart to `debasher_stop`, for a resident program specifically.
+Built 2026-09-22, alongside the `Supervisor` changes above, which it depends on.

+- **Usage: `debasher_stop_resident -d <outdir> [-x <name>[,<name>...]]
+  [--timeout <secs>]`.** `-d` is the program's own output directory, same as every other engine tool that operates on one. `-x` names process(es) to leave alone entirely (not waited for, not signalled): for `on_node_permanently_failed`'s planned use (escalation section above), which must not wait forever on a node it has already given up on.
+  `--timeout` (default 60, the same default `FORCE_STOP_TIMEOUT_SECS` already used) bounds the whole graceful attempt; past it, falls back to `debasher_stop -d <outdir>` (a hard kill of the entire program), so this always ends the program one way or another, never hangs indefinitely by itself.
+- **Finds the program's nodes and its `Supervisor` (if any) the same way `debasher::_validate_resident_program_processes` already does**: loads the module, iterates `DEBASHER_PROGRAM_PROCESSES`, and classifies each with the existing `debasher::_classify_resident_process_role` (no new classifier written for this).
+- **Sequence:**
+  1. If the program has a `Supervisor`, stop it first (a stop signal to its whole process group, see below) and wait for its own `.finished`, before touching any node it watches: this is exactly why `Supervisor` itself needed a stop signal of its own (subsection above), and it is what keeps this tool from racing a relaunch it did not ask for.
+  2. Record each node's halted marker as it stands right now (its content, or `-1` if absent): the baseline a fresh one has to beat.
+  3. Write `shutdown` into every node's own control ports (the design doc's "control ports file", most nodes have none; the round reaches them from elsewhere in the graph).
+  4. Wait for every node's halted marker to go past its own baseline (never "exists": a node halted from a previous, already-resumed cycle would already show one that means nothing about this run).
+  5. Re-read every node's `.id` (not reusing what step 1 or discovery already saw) and send each a stop signal.
+  6. Wait for every node's own `.finished`.
+- **A stop signal is `SIGTERM` to the whole process group (`kill -TERM -- "-$pid"`, a new `debasher::_stop_pid_gracefully`, the `SIGTERM` sibling of `debasher::_stop_pid`'s existing `SIGKILL`), never a lone pid.** Found 2026-09-22, the same day: `debasher_builtin_sched::_launch` backgrounds a generated script as its own process group leader (the pid in `.id`), but that script's own pipeline (`debasher_builtin_sched::_execute_funct_plus_postfunct`) forks at least one subshell to run the process function, so a resident process's own Python interpreter sits below that pid, not at it.
+A single-pid `SIGTERM` only reached the wrapper script, which had no handler of its own and died at once, orphaning the interpreter, which never received anything and ran forever; `debasher_stop_resident` then waited out its own timeout for a `.finished` that could never come.
+Fixed the same way at both ends: the signal now always targets the whole group, and the wrapper script itself now ignores `SIGTERM` at its own top level (`debasher_builtin_sched::_print_script_trap`, `trap '' TERM`, the first thing `_create_script` writes into the generated file) so it survives that same broadcast long enough to still write `.finished` once its own child (the Python interpreter, or a stopped `Supervisor`) actually exits.
+  `SIGKILL`, used by `debasher_stop`'s hard kill, cannot be trapped and is unaffected by any of this.
+- **Verified with real `debasher_exec` runs**, not just reasoned: a clean, no-failure run of the chaos test's own reference program (`Supervisor` present) and of a new, minimal, `Supervisor`-less reference program (`test/engine/debasher_halt_ref.sh`, `test/engine/test_halt_ref.py`);
+  the `-x` flag, excluding a healthy node from an otherwise-normal run and confirming it is untouched while every other node, `Supervisor` included, stops cleanly; and, separately, the ten already-committed chaos-test pieces that kill and relaunch nodes mid-run, now ending each run through this tool instead of a hand-rolled wait (`test/engine/test_chaos.py`'s `_halt_and_wait_for_finished`).
+The kill-and-relaunch runs are what found two of the three bugs on this page dated 2026-09-22 (the wrong-pid signal and the leaked `stdout`/`stderr` fd): a plain, no-failure run never relaunches anything, so neither had ever been exercised by any run before this tool existed and something started actually waiting for a graceful, confirmed stop rather than a hard kill.

 ## 5. Recovery from a node failure: the writer-dies direction done, the reader-dies direction still open (`engine/debasher_runtime_fbp.py`, `engine/debasher_runtime_transport.py`)